-2. REFUSE REMOVAL
+2.6.1 REFUSE REMOVAL

 A similar positive trend can also be observed with the provision of refuse removal services to our residents.
 The number of residents with no basic refuse has significantly reduced and therefore confirming the progressive reduction of refuse removal service backlog.
-The number of communal refusal is steadily reducing whilst the number household weekly refusal removal by MLM has increased significantly.